• Skip to primary navigation

 Brownie Cookies: Ingredients & substituions

-overhead view of the ingredients in this Chocolate Brownie Cookies recipe
+overhead view of the labeled ingredients in this Chocolate Brownie Cookies recipe

-• Chocolate Chips.
+• Semisweet chocolate.
 You can use chocolate chunks, chopped chocolate, or chocolate chips of variety of chocolate (milk to dark).
-Just remember, the lower the percentage of cocoa in your chocolate, the sweeter the cookies will be.

 • Salted Butter.
 Unsalted butter or vegan butter can be used in these brownie cookies.

-• Cocoa powder. feel free to use a special dark cocoa powder for an even deeper chocolate flavor.
+• Cocoa powder. you can use a special dark cocoa powder for an even deeper chocolate flavor.

 • Fine Sea Salt.
-If you use regular table salt (iodized) cut the amount in half.
+If you use regular table salt (iodized) decrease the amount by half.

 front view of a stack fo 5 Chocolate Brownie Cookies